Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 Undercliffe Cemetery Charity

-This support will enable Undercliffe Cemetery Charity to deliver a programme of activities, workshops and events held at or inspired by historic Undercliffe Cemetery, including:
+This support enabled Undercliffe Cemetery Charity to deliver a programme of activities, workshops, and events held at or inspired by historic Undercliffe Cemetery, including:

 • A photography and filmmaking project for young people from the area to create a bank of images of the cemetery.